 Dances of Universal Peace are a form of circle dances designed to bring the experience of prayer from many world traditions into the body, voice, heart and spirit.

-Here’s a miniature example of a Jewish dance I led at the Jamiat Ahm in Boulder:
+Here’s a miniature example of a Jewish dance I led at an event in Boulder:

-And here are a couple links from Vera, put together from a Solstice-ish dance in Denver:
+And here are a couple links from a Summer Solstice dance in Denver:

 Please check the Schedule of Events for details about these gatherings and sign up for my e-mail list to receive announcements.

-The Dances I lead are tailored to the unique energy of each circle and designed with an awareness of the cycles and seasons of the earth, the energy and interests of the community, celebrations of different religious traditions, etc. I tend to steer away from partner dances because I love the group energy of the entire circle moving in unison.
+The Dances I lead are tailored to the unique energy of each circle and designed with an awareness of the cycles and seasons of the earth, the energy and interests of the community, celebrations of different religious traditions, etc. I love the group energy of the entire circle moving in unison.

 The Dances originated in the late 1960’s through the vision of Murshid Samuel Lewis, a Sufi master.
 The Dances have since been carried around the world, infused with intentions of peace and harmony.

-All Dances of Universal Peace are done in circles, which facilitates a communal experience of balance and mutual respect amongst all participants.
+Dances of Universal Peace are done in circles, which facilitates a communal experience of balance and mutual respect among participants.

-Prayers from many world traditions will be taught by a leader who offers pronunciations, translations, melodies and attunements (suggestions for understanding and connecting) for the phrases.
+Prayers from many world traditions will be taught by a leader who offers pronunciations, translations, melodies and attunements (suggestions for understanding and connecting) to the phrases.

 The movements for the Dances are designed to express the deeper intentions of the prayers.
-Through singing sacred mantras and moving together in a circle, we integrate the prayer energy fully into our beings and we weave a holy atmosphere together, a community of healing and harmony.
+Through singing sacred mantras and moving together in a circle, we integrate the prayer energy fully into our beings and we weave a holy atmosphere, a community of healing and harmony.

-The mantras from different faith traditions are often interpreted through a mystical lens that allows the participants to access the deeper heart of the prayers without getting hung up on dogmatic semantics.
+The mantras from different faith traditions are often interpreted through a mystical lens that allows the participants to access the deeper heart of the prayers without getting hung up on dogma.

 One evening of Dance may include prayers and movements from diverse world traditions including, but not limited to: Sufism, Hinduism, Christianity, Judaism, Buddhism, Paganism, Universalism, etc..